-Cleveland is the only city in America that has entered into two Consent Decrees for policing and has long served as a case study for the nation on the need for police reform.
+Cleveland is the only city in America that has been investigated by the Department of Justice twice for policing and has long served as a case study for the nation on the need for police reform.
 In 2021, Cleveland voters mobilized to pass a ballot initiative to improve police accountability and deliver the strongest citizen oversight commission in the United States.
 Known as Issue 24, the new police accountability measures give citizens the power to make decisions about police recruitment, training and discipline.

 Mayor Bibb’s police reform agenda is focused on improving police accountability and public safety.

-The Office of the Mayor is committed to a rigorous, community-led selection process to review and evaluate applications to join the new Community Police Commission.
-The selection process involves two phases: 1) Resident Review Committee evaluates and shortlists applicants and 2) Selection Advisory Panel consolidates, screens and interviews shortlisted applicants before making recommendations to the Mayor for appointment.
+The Office of the Mayor undertook a rigorous, community-led selection process to review and evaluate applications to join the new Community Police Commission.
+The selection process involved two phases: 1) Resident Review Committee to evaluate and shortlist applicants and 2) Selection Advisory Panel to consolidate, screen and interview shortlisted applicants before making recommendations to the Mayor for appointment.
 A full list of community leaders and representatives invited to serve in the selection process are below.